-We are investigating cognitive and sensory problems in autism and brain system disturbances that underlie them.
-We are interested in how cognitive and sensory processing differences may relate to the social communication and daily life challenges children face.
-We hope information we gain from this study will help design new intervention and pharmacological treatment.
+We are investigating cognitive and sensory problems in autism, as well as the brain system disturbances that underlie these issues.
+We are interested in how cognitive and sensory processing differences may relate to social communication and daily life challenges for individuals diagnosed with an autism spectrum disorder.
+We hope that the information we gain from this study will help design new intervention and pharmacological treatment.

 These studies are aimed at understanding sensory processing challenges in individuals with Fragile X Syndrome using behavioral tests and electroencephalography (EEG).
 Interested participants also may be eligible to participate in our clinical trials aimed at treating sensory challenges in Fragile X.